g7n-org/v32ref/README.md

 | Form           | Processing Action               |
 | -------------- | ------------------------------- |
 | ```BNOT REG``` | ```REG = (REG == 0) ?
 1 : 0;``` |

+### Errata

+Prior to release **v25.10.29**, there was  a bug in the compiler where in some contexts,  a bitwise NOT would  be erroneously applied instead  of a boolean NOT.
+Upgrading to v25.10.29 or later fixes this issue.

 ## SHL